infrasvc-magang/LibreNMS/README.md

 ## Accessing Librenms

-Know we know LibreNMS have 2 different way to installed it, of course there have been 2 different ways to access LibreNMS so you can change the configuration
+To access libreNMS there are two ways depends on the installation method you used

-### When Install Directly
+### Direct Install

 Access LibreNMS using